-I'm Wendy Capewell, more than just a Coach, Psychotherapist and Counsellor
+I'm Wendy Capewell, a Psychotherapist and Counsellor

 I realise that one size doesn't fit all.
 That's the reason I don't have a set process or any kind of programme.
 What I do think is important is the relationship between myself and clients.
 You need to feel comfortable with me, in order for you to feel safe to explore what is troubling you.
 Then together we can discover and find solutions that work for you.

 That's why the different methodologies, together with a lifetime of personal experience and my specialist training in trauma, enable us to explore more deeply the root of the problem.
 Once we identify that, we can work together to find a long lasting solution.

 You can read about my Professional Qualifications and Training Here